Physics-Informed Spectral Modeling for Hyperspectral Imaging: Abstract

 \section{Abstract}

-We present \mname, a physics-informed deep learning architecture that learns without supervision to explicitly disentangle hyperspectral observations and model them with continuous basis functions. \mname outperforms prior methods on several classification and regression benchmarks, requires limited labeled data, and provides additional insights thanks to interpretable latent representation.
+We present \mname, a physics-informed deep learning architecture that learns without supervision to explicitly disentangle hyperspectral observations and model them with continuous basis functions. \mname outperforms previous methods on several classification and regression benchmarks, requires limited labeled data, and provides additional insights thanks to its interpretable latent representation.